Coppernic/coppernic.github.io-old/os/policy.md

 - **EMM** : You can deploy your app wit an EMM such as MobiControl.

-Both F-Droid and MobiControl can updat your application even when device is kiosked.
+Both F-Droid and MobiControl can update your application even when device is kiosked.